 This has, however, given me the opportunity to write full time (apart from tending my garden, that is!)

-I live in the village of Chipping in Lancashire with my dear wife of nearly 50 years.
+I live in the village of Chipping in Lancashire with my dear wife of more than 50 years.
 We have two grown-up sons, a grown-up granddaughter and three grandsons.